 Federal Lands Access Program:

-The Federal Highway Administration (FHWA) and the Utah Department of Transportation (UDOT) are working together to bring roadway improvements to SR-149 between US-40 and the entrance to Dinosaur National Monument.
-These improvements include widening travel lanes, improving shoulder width, and replacing the Brush Creek Bridge.
+In January 2018, the Federal Highway Administration (FHWA) and the Utah Department of Transportation (UDOT) started construction on the SR-149 Road Improvement Project.
+These improvements included widening the travel lanes, improving the shoulder width, and replacing the Brush Creek Bridge.

 Project Quick Facts

 • Widened travel lanes to 12 feet wide in each direction

 • Added roadway shoulders